Last Updated on

-A GUIDE FOR FIRST TIME TRAVELLERS
+A GUIDE FOR FIRST-TIMERS

 Visiting a new country can be a bit daunting, so if you’re thinking of visiting Malaysia, here is my guide for first time travellers to this beautiful country.
-These 10 essential tips will help make your stay seamless and amazing.
+These 10 essential tips will help make your stay seamless and enjoyable.

 1 – Culture

 Firstly, it’s important to know that Malaysia is made up of a blend of several cultures.
 The 4 main ethnic groups are Malay, Chinese, Tamil Indians and indigenous people.

 The country celebrates all of the respective religious festivals and has public holidays for everyone to observe.
 These include, Hari Raya, Deepavali, Chinese New Year, Buddha Day and Christmas.